wrathematics/gmhelper/README.md

-This package offers many simple random generators and utilities for game masters of fantasy role playing games.
+This package offers many simple random generators and utilities for game masters of fantasy role playing games inside a simple to use gui.

+Don't look too hard at the internals, because I wrote this labyrinthine mess back when I didn't really understand R, and I never really refactored it.
 The package is far from ready for an official release, and all snapshots should be considered highly experimental.

 Assuming package installation is successful (see below), you can start the gui from an R console via: